Doulton Burslem Vase with Frogs Mice & Birds

 Size is 17cm in height and condition is very good with no damage.

-I have been searching the web trying to find a similar example in order to find out a value but have been unsuccessful.
+I have been searching the web trying to find a similar example of Doulton Burslem wares in order to find out a value but have been unsuccessful.

-- The first picture shows one side of the vase that shows 2 frogs playing flutes.
+- The first photo shows one side of the Doulton Burslem vase that has 2 frogs playing flutes.

-- Pic 3 shows the top that is in the form of 2 eagles or phoenix heads.
+- Photo 3 shows the top that is in the form of 2 eagles or phoenix heads.

 Water can be poured through the hollowed birds beaks.